PrefectHQ/prefect/docs/tutorials/storage.md

 If you used a different storage block type or block name, your command may be different.

-Now you can apply the deployment YAML to create the deployment on the API.
+Now you can apply the deployment YAML file to create the deployment on the API.

 <div class="terminal">
 ```bash